alcantarar/ASB_Tutorial/breakout_2.md

 reverting each pull request on GitHub.

 ## Reverting a Recent Pull Request
-1. Click on the "Pull requests" tab on your repository page on www.github.com.
+1. Click on the "Pull requests" tab on your group's repository page on GitHub.
 GitHub automatically filters Pull Requests to only show open (incomplete) ones.
-Click on the "Closed" to view completed Pull Requests:
+Click on "Closed" to view completed Pull Requests:

     ![](media/closed_pr.png)

     You should see all of the pull requests completed during the tutorial.
 Descriptive branch names allows you to quickly identify what changes were made:

     ![](media/past_prs.png)